Keldon Johnson NBA Preview vs. the Clippers

-Keldon Johnson and the rest of the San Antonio Spurs will be hitting the court versus the Los Angeles Clippers on Monday at 8:00 PM ET.
+Keldon Johnson plus his San Antonio Spurs teammates face off versus the Los Angeles Clippers at 8:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.